DBJDBJ/dbj.cond.test/dbj_cond_test/README.md

 # &nbsp;

-Testing dbj.cond and dbj.cond comparators together
+Testing dbj.cond and dbj.cond comparators together.

 Please do feel free to send us your code and comments.
 We might publish it and discuss it on https://dbj.org